CVs and Activities

 - Evolutionary Chair Design - 2002-2006 (coll.
 Hatem Hamda, done with EO)

 - July 2004.
 Senior Fellow of the ISGEC (International Society for Genetic and Evolutionary Computation).
-ISGEC has since become SIGEVO (the Special Interest Group on Genetic and Evolutionary Computation (http://www.sigevo.org/)1.
+In 2005, ISGEC has become SIGEVO (the ACM Special Interest Group on Genetic and Evolutionary Computation (http://www.sigevo.org/).

 - Chair of ACM SIGEVO - Special Interest Group on Evolutionary Computation (2015-now), member of Exec.
 Comm. since 2000, member of Business Comm.
 2011-2013, secretary 2011-2015.